1. Fat people are constantly scrutinized

 19. On a lighter note, fat acceptance movements not only exist but are gaining influence.

 In 2014, the NAAFA (The national association to advance fat acceptance) convinced Disney World to change a new attraction that was previously degrading to fat people.The new version reminds guests that healthy habits are for everyone.
 Thanks to Disney for listening.

 Also this year, HAES (Health at every size) began communication with the US House of Representatives in regards to the Affordable Care Act .

 20. BONUS: If you’re fat, compassionate, and/or interested in fat acceptance there are resources for you!

 Resources for you, friend!

-Most of these websites also link to great books that I highly recommend.
+These websites and blogs contain messages of education and self love and most also link to great research and books that I highly recommend.
 Happy reading!